 Our favorite organizations to partner with for sponsoring are Child Fund Int., Friends of Ngong Road, JustONE Africa.

 5. Shop and Collect Food for your Local Food Pantry

-When you go grocery shopping, add a couple items to the cart reserve for your local food pantry.
-Have your children add them to a special box or basket in your home and when the basket is full, drop off at your local food pantry.
+When you go grocery shopping, add a couple items to the cart reserved for your local food pantry.
+Have your children add them to a special box or basket in your home and when the basket is full, drop it off at your local food pantry.
 This is a concrete way for children to see how you can give to others a little at a time.

 6. Make And/Or Sell Scarves To Give or Raise Money For A Charity